Access | How to Get to the Ena & Nakatsugawa Area

 Convenient Access to the Nakasendo (Tsumago & Magome)

 JR Ena and JR Nakatsugawa stations also provide convenient access to the historic Nakasendo route, including the well-preserved post towns of Tsumago and Magome.
+Many travelers visit Rural Japan after exploring the Nakasendo, or combine our programs with their walk between Magome and Tsumago.

 About Meeting Locations